hgdeoro/EFLU/README.md

 Notes
 -----

-- the wireless interface is turned down using nmcli.
-To give it back to life, use `nmcli con up id NETWORKNAME`.
+- the wireless interface is disconnected using nmcli.
+To bring it back to life, use `nmcli con up id NETWORKNAME`.

 License
 -------